HanumathRao/aerospike-server/README.md

 	$ git submodule update --init

-As this project uses submodules, downloading via Github's prebuilt package does not work.
+As this project uses submodules, downloading via Github's "download zip" button does not work.

 ## Building Aerospike